 The Kimball Arts Center is an art museum that hopes to inspire and connect us through art.
 The Kimball Arts Center sponsors the very popular Park City Kimball Arts Festival every August.
 Check it out, it is open daily and is free.

 If you are over 21, you can make reservations to take a complimentary tour of the High West Saloon or Distillery.
 The Saloon is located in Old Town Park City and the Distillery is 20 minutes outside Park City in Wanship, Utah.

 Leisurely wander through the open air Silly Sunday Market or Wednesday Farmer's Market and enjoy local art, flavors, and music.
-The Silly Sunday Market runs Sunday's from 10 am - 5 pm from June through mid-September on Park City's Main Street.
-The Wednesday Farmer's Market is located at the Canyon's Resort every Wednesday from 12 pm - 5 pm from June through October.
+The Silly Sunday Market runs Sunday's from 10 am – 5 pm from June through mid-September on Park City's Main Street.
+The Wednesday Farmer's Market is located at the Park City Resort every Wednesday from 12 pm – 5 pm from June through October.

 Geocaching is a great way to get outdoors and explore.
 It's like treasure hunting!
 Park City is an especially beautiful place to explore and there are a fair number of caches in and around Park City.
 To find out more about Geocaching in Utah, go here.

 Both the Alf Engen Ski Museum and the Eccles Salt Lake 2002 Olympic Winter Games Museum are free.
 These interactive museums highlight the history of skiing and the 2002 Winter Olympics.
 Go to Museums at Olympic Park for more info and hours.